-Wolves take on Manchester City in the fourth round of the Carabao Cup on Tuesday evening as Championship leaders and heavy favourites to complete a promotion that would make trips to the Etihad Stadium an annual occurrence.
+Wolves have secured promotion back to the Premier League following a six-year absence which saw them drop all the way down to League One, but their ascent has not been without controversy.
 Backed by Chinese millions, Mendes — who represents Cristiano Ronaldo and Jose Mourinho, among others — has acted as an advisor to the club’s owners on player transfers, and the Molineux outfit are reaping the benefits.
 For now.

 Since the Fosun conglomerate took over Wolves in 2016 they have twice broken the Championship’s transfer record, with Helder Costa arriving for £13 million from Monaco in January before Ruben Neves — the youngest captain in Champions League history and full Portugal international — bought from Porto for a fee of £15.8m.
 Both are clients of Mendes.

 There is also the worry that all the star names Mendes has facilitated bringing to the club will jump ship at the first sign of more money elsewhere and Wolves will quickly become a revolving door for foreign imports.
+Neves has already been linked with Liverpool, and he is unlikely to be the last to feature in the newspaper gossip columns during the summer window.
 As such, they could lack the consistency of culture or selection to make a real go of trying to reintroduce themselves at the top table of the English game.

-Whether Wolves's very different approach to spending big in a bid for success can see them one day challenge City is another question, but things are certainly on the up.
-And however the story ends, no doubt Mendes will walk away an even richer man than he was before.
+Whether Wolves's very different approach to spending big in a bid for success can see them one day challenge for honours in the top-flight again remains an unanswered question, but things are certainly on the up.
+And, however the story ends, no doubt Mendes will walk away an even richer man than he was before.